nimmis/docker-spigot/README.md

-## Minecraft server SPIGIT on Ubuntu 14.04 with openjava 1.8
+## Minecraft server SPIGOT on Ubuntu 14.04 with openjava 1.8
+This project is a fork of nimmis/spigot with performance improvements and changes.

 This docker image builds and runs the spigot version of minecraft.